Sergey Chemezov: CEO of Rostec

-On 28 April 2014, he was barred by the Obama administration from entering the United States due to the Annexation of Crimea by the Russian Federation.
+Sanctions

-On 12 September 2014 as part of a much wider expansion of its programme, Chemezov was sanctioned by the European Union over the Russia-Ukraine conflict.
+On 28 April 2014, he was barred by the Obama administration from entering the United States due to the annexation of Crimea by the Russian Federation.

-On 12 September Chemerov was mentioned in a communiqué of the US Treasury because the firm he directs was subjected to sanctions as part of a sweeping ban on the Russian defence sector.
+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

+On 12 September 2014 as part of a much wider expansion of its programme, Chemezov was sanctioned by the European Union over the war in Ukraine.
+The same day, Chemezov was mentioned in a communiqué of the US Treasury because the firm he directs was subjected to sanctions as part of a sweeping ban on the Russian defence sector.
 The joint September 2014 sanctions packages had been agreed in principle at the 2014 NATO Wales summit.

 Through Serguei Adoniev's charitable contributions, Chemezov had become an influence in the Novaya Gazeta press since 2014.

-In February 2019, the Alexei Navalny linked Anti-Corruption Foundation discovered Chemezov's wife's Ekaterina Ignatova's apartment in the building of the Moskva Hotel with a market value of about 5 billion rubles.
+In February 2019, the Alexei Navalny linked Anti-Corruption Foundation discovered Chemezov's wife's Ekaterina Ignatova's apartment in the building located at the former site of the Moskva Hotel with a market value of about 5 billion rubles.

 On 3 March 2022, the United States imposed visa restrictions and froze assets of Chemezov, his wife, sons, stepdaughter due to the 2022 Russian invasion of Ukraine.

-On 15 March 2022, Spain temporarily seized Chemzov's $140m yacht 'Valerie' in Barcelona because of the 2022 Russian invasion of Ukraine.
+On 15 March 2022, Spain temporarily seized Chemezov's $140m yacht 'Valerie' in Barcelona because of the 2022 Russian invasion of Ukraine.